Answer Keys and Scores

 - False.
 Paragraph B, last sentence.
-The opposite is stated — cheap labor means nothing without other factors such as appropriate delivery time.
+The opposite is stated — cheap labour means nothing without other factors such as appropriate delivery time.

 - Not given.
 Even though Paragraph C tells us about steel and meat imports, there is no direct comparison between countries.
 No such information is present in the text.

 - True.
 Paragraph two, sentence one and two.
-First sentence mentions disproportion in trade between “close” and “far” neighboring countries.
-It becomes more clear that most of the trading is between neighbors after you read sentence two.
+First sentence mentions disproportion in trade between “close” and “far” neighbouring countries.
+It becomes more clear that most of the trading is between neighbours after you read sentence two.
 Sentence two implies that because of the size and weight of goods it is more profitable to reduce shipping distance.